shockscript/spec/src/packages.md

 }
 ```

-When a global name is shadowed, the user may use the special `SX` namespace to lookup a global name:
+When a global name is shadowed, the user may use the special `global` namespace to lookup a global name:

 ```
 Math
     // or
-SX::Math
+global::Math
 ```

 ## Name shadowing